SanderMertens/flecs/docs/Queries.md

 For example, if relationship IsA (R) is reflexive, then a Tree (X) is a Tree (X).
 An example of a builtin relationship that has the `Reflexive` property is the `IsA` relationship.

 The following sections show how to use transitive relationships in the different language bindings.
-The code examples use rules, which is the only kind of query for which transitive relationships are currently supported.

 <div class="flecs-snippet-tabs">
 <ul>
 <li><b class="tab-title">C</b>

-The following example shows a rule that uses the `IsA` reflexive relationship:
+The following example shows a query that uses the `IsA` reflexive relationship:

 ```c
 ecs_entity_t Tree = ecs_new(world);